-There are two options for you to buy a replacement copy of the vehicle licence document.
+There are two options for you to obtain a replacement copy of the vehicle licence document.

-Note: Purchasing a copy is not renewing or extending the expiry date of the vehicle licence.
+Note: Obtaining a copy does not renew or extend the expiry date of the vehicle licence.
 It is a copy of the current licence only.

-Option A: Purchase a copy via your online account
+Option A: Obtain a copy via your online account

-If you have a DoTDirect account you can purchase a copy of your vehicle licence documents online.
+If you have a DoTDirect account you can obtain a copy of your vehicle licence documents free of charge online.
 This is limited to vehicles licensed in your name only.